OA and Marine Spatial Planning

 3.4.4 Monitoring and evaluation

 After plan adoption, ongoing monitoring is essential to assess whether the plan is achieving its objectives.
-Ocean accounts provide a framework for tracking key indicators over time.
 Extent accounts show whether ecosystems are being maintained or lost; condition accounts indicate whether ecosystem integrity is improving or declining; services accounts reveal whether ecosystem contributions to wellbeing are being sustained.
+The temporal dimension of accounts--which record stocks and flows at regular intervals--aligns naturally with monitoring requirements.
+Annual or periodic account compilation creates time series that reveal trends and enable adaptive management responses.

 3.5 Application procedure for MSP practitioners